-Strategies that can be employed include using QR codes as paperless coupons that can be used to get a discount online.
+Strategies that can be employed include using QR codes from a QR code generator as paperless coupons that can be used to get a discount online.

 You’d be surprised to know how many people actually make use of QR codes.
 According to a scanlife trend report, the total scans reported in 2015 was 23 million.
 All you need is an appealing print ad which would prompt the customer to take action.
 The QR code must be easily noticeable and attractive (black and white qr codes are a thing of the past).